noahehall/theBookOfNoah/0current/aws/0storage.md

   - understand your availability requires in the design phase
   - to minimize data stored on a server always attach an EBS volume to it
     - an EBS volumes survive ec2 instance failure and can be reattched to a new instance
+    - however youre still vulnerable to an EBS/AZ failure (use recurring EBS snapshots to mitigate)
 - SOMETIMES
   - prevent objects from being modified by the `anonymouse user`
     - do not implement bucket policiess that allow anonymouse public writes to buckets